 In some cases, subarachnoid hemorrhages can be cured after a treatment of surgery, aneurysm repair, medications, and/or rest.
 In other cases, individuals will die immediately or will die after being treated.
 Determining whether or not your subarachnoid hemorrhage can be cured depends on the location of the bleeding, the severity of the bleeding, age, and complications.

 - Q Am I at risk for a cerebral vasospasm after a subarachnoid hemorrhage?

 - Q How do I care for someone with a subarachnoid hemorrhage?

 - Q How do medications treat subarachnoid hemorrhages?

 - Q How is subarachnoid hemorrhage diagnosed?

 - Q How dangerous is a subarachnoid hemorrhage?

-- Q Does a subarachnoid hemorrhage affect men and women differently?
+- Q Does subarachnoid hemorrhage affect children differently than adults?